One Delay Can Cost Your Entire Cruise

 Let’s explore more details about how cruise ships are equipped with medical staff and facilities, and what you can expect if you need medical care while cruising.

-Medical Staff on Cruise Ships: Doctors and Nurses
+Cruise Ship Medical Staff — Doctors and Nurses Who Support Passengers

 The medical staff on cruise ships typically consists of a team led by one or more doctors, supported by registered nurses.